 - Who will make the necessary changes?

 However, this is not the only consideration.
 There are some other benefits of an SEO campaign.

 - An SEO campaign should feed a Content Creation Strategy and enhance other marketing efforts.

 - An SEO campaign should include code fixes that improve user experience.

 - An SEO campaign should improve your connectivity to others in your industry.

 - An SEO campaign should enhance other digital efforts.
 (Consider the number of touches to convert a potential client.)
-They may see a social media post, then a Google Ad, then eventually look up something organically and click through to your website.
+They may see a social media post, then a Google Ad, eventually look up something organically, and click through to your website.

-- An SEO campaign should provide you data that can be used in other parts of the business.
+- An SEO campaign should provide data that business owners can use in other parts of the business.
 (A Competitor analysis can show you other markets or product offerings that are viable).

 I hope this is helpful for you.
 If you have any questions, please feel free to contact me.

 Senior-level SEO consultant that enjoys helping businesses learn how to SEO their website since 2007.
 I have over 20 years of experience helping business owners realize their goals through process development, data-driven decision-making, and simplifying complex processes.